Cunningham of Drumquhassle: Reign of Mary, Queen of Scots

 In 1544, the Laird of Drumquhassle was a supporter of his kinsman William Cunningham, Earl of Glencairn and the Earl of Lennox at the Battle of Glasgow (about a mile East of the modern city centre).
 The battle against the Governor of Scotland, Regent Arran, was bloody and the Earls lost, and many nobles and common men were killed, including Glencairn's son.
 Because of the uncertain date of death of the second laird, this individual could be either the second or third laird.

 The third Laird of Drumquhassle, John Cunningham, inherited a combination of land ownership and a network of relatives and kin of importance.
-In October 1551, Regent Arran applied to Edward VI of England for a "safe-conduct" – a passport, for the Laird to travel to France for year via England with six companions.
+In October 1551, Regent Arran applied to Edward VI for a "safe-conduct" – a passport, for the Laird to travel to France for year via England with six companions.
 He became "Baillie, Chamberlain, Receiver of the Earldom of Lennox and Lordship of Darnley" – effectively the Earl of Lennox's right-hand man, and responsible for the Earl's financial matters.
 The Lennox lands included Drumquhassle and Loch Lomond in Dunbartonshire.
 John Cunningham of Drumquhassle was active in Scottish politics as at least as early as August 1560, when he is recorded as being present at the Scottish Reformation Parliament.

 He seems to have been involved in protecting the Queen's interests in Edinburgh, and in June 1561, he was noted as a member of his kinsman Lord Mar's garrison at Edinburgh Castle, when he was involved in a debate about the retention of the town's artillery in the Castle.
 By April 1563, Drumquhassle is named again regarding the Burgh of Edinburgh, this time in the context of making preparations to protect the town from uprisings.

 He was a suspect in the murder of David Rizzio on 9 March 1566.
 In July 1567, Drumquhassle was one of the group of seventy-five nobles and commissioners who signed Articles at the General Assembly of the Church of Scotland, effectively making Scotland a Protestant nation and paving the way for the demission of Mary as Queen regnant.
 These articles also ensured that the infant James would be brought up as a Protestant and therefore acceptable to the English as a future king, which ultimately led to the creation of the modern United Kingdom.